flowtoolz/flowtoolz.github.io/_posts/2019-09-27-the-reasons-for-why-i-hate-xcode-interface-builder.md

 This article ends on a list of 25 issues that I experienced with the Interface Builder across many projects.
 However, those issues are really just arbitrary symptoms of an underlying problem: The Interface Builder violates fundamental [principles of software architecture](https://www.flowtoolz.com/2019/08/24/architecture-is-principled-software-development.html).
 We could certainly find even more symptoms because going against basic principles manifests in countless unpredictable ways.

-So what **principles** would we violate using the Interface Builder?
+So what principles would we violate using the IB?
 Here are five:

 1. **[Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle):** We spread the concern of a single view over two different artifacts.
 This divide goes through almost all screens and views in a typical commercial project, causing countless friction points.